Lead is a metal with no known biologically beneficial role, and its use is nearly eliminated.

 Eagles, vultures, and condors are at the greatest risk of lead poisoning after ingesting lead-based ammunition from carrion and carcasses left behind by irresponsible hunters.

 Lead pellets left in innards discarded by hunters, poison scavenging birds of all sizes.

 How You Can Help

 You’ve already taken the first step by reading this story.

 Encourage fisherman and hunters to switching to less toxic materials and picking up any discarded materials.

-1- Advocate for laws to restrict the use of lead-based ammunition of all types with severe fines for violations.
+1- Advocating for laws to restrict the use of lead-based ammunition of all types with severe fines for violations.

-2- Support wildlife recovery and rehabilitation programs for birds of prey affected by lead poisoning, like Christine’s Critters or other programs in your area.
+2- Supporting wildlife recovery and rehabilitation programs for birds of prey affected by lead poisoning, like Christine’s Critters or other programs in your area.

-3- Raise awareness about the threat that lead poisoning poses to our birds of prey population.
+3- Raising awareness about the threat that lead poisoning poses to our birds of prey population.

-4- Spread the word about led poisoning and share this story over the social media channels.
+4- Spreading the word about led poisoning and share this story over the social media channels.

 As people who love birds, we can help prevent the decimation of the bird population and our beloved birds of prey.